cryptoking710/launderettenear-nextjs/replit.md

 # LaunderetteNear.me

 ## Overview
 LaunderetteNear.me is a comprehensive UK launderette directory service designed to help users find nearby launderettes using geolocation.
-It features a public-facing directory with advanced search capabilities, distance calculation, premium listings, and an administrative interface for managing launderette data.
+It features a public-facing directory with advanced search capabilities, distance calculation, premium listings, city-specific pillar pages, and an administrative interface for managing launderette data.
 The project aims to provide a user-friendly experience for finding laundry services across the UK, offering detailed information and user reviews, while also providing robust tools for administrators to maintain the directory.
-The project currently covers 104 major UK cities with 1,057 launderette listings, including premium listings, and has ambitions for further expansion.
+The project currently covers 79 UK cities with 1,057 launderette listings, including premium listings, with dedicated city landing pages for enhanced local SEO.

 ## User Preferences
 - **Design Style**: Hybrid approach inspired by Airbnb (card-based, clean) and Google Maps (functional search)